Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 #### The elevator

-There is currently a elevator that can be found aproximatively in the middle of the building.
+There is currently a elevator that can be found approximately in the middle of the building.
 This elevator must be made functional.

 ## Playable characters